-The combination of the new website and the information it contains, the FAQs and the new guidelines created over the past years represent a substantial increase in the tools made available to senators and to the public to better inform on the Code and its administration.
-We will continue to update the content of these tools.
+The combination of the new website and the information it contains, the FAQs, and the new guidelines created over the past years represent a substantial increase in the tools made available to senators and to the public to better inform themselves on the Code and its administration.
+The Office will continue to update the content of these tools in the future.